Renewable Energy in Argyll and Bute

 The Argyll and Bute Renewable Alliance (ABRA)

-The Argyll and Bute Renewable Energy Alliance (ABRA) brings together key public and private sector partners - including Argyll and Bute Council, the Scottish Government, Highlands and Islands Enterprise, Marine Scotland, Scottish Power Renewables, Scottish and Southern Energy, The Crown Estate Scotland, Scottish Natural Heritage and Skills Development Scotland - to ensure a greater awareness of all the issues relating to renewable development across Argyll and Bute, and to act as a key mechanism to assist with delivering the Renewable Energy Action Plan.
+The Argyll and Bute Renewable Energy Alliance (ABRA) brings together key public and private sector partners - including Argyll and Bute Council, the Scottish Government, Highlands and Islands Enterprise, Marine Scotland, Scottish Power Renewables, Scottish and Southern Energy, The Crown Estate Scotland, Nature Scot, Skills Development Scotland - to ensure a greater awareness of all the issues relating to renewable development across Argyll and Bute, and to act as a key mechanism to assist with delivering the Renewable Energy Action Plan.

 The first meeting of the Argyll and Bute Renewable Energy Alliance took place on 22nd March 2011.
-ABRA meets twice a year to discuss strategic issues associated with renewable energy within Argyll.
+ABRA meets annually to discuss strategic issues associated with renewable energy within Argyll.
+Our vision is:

-ABRA also promotes Argyll and Bute as a location for renewables at events such as All Energy.
+ABRA also promotes Argyll and Bute as a location for renewables.

 For further information about ABRA email renewable.energy@argyll-bute.gov.uk.